Choosing Myself

 More patience.

-A calmer, clearer, steadier mind.
+A calmer, steadier mind.

 Stopping drinking became one of the most supportive choices I’ve made for my health and well-being.